thoughtworks-jumpstart/mongodb-password-encryption-lab/README.md

 ## Lab 1

 1. In this lab, you will practice simple signup and login.
+2. create file src/account.js
+3. create model for User
-2. create simpleSignUp and simpleLogin function
+4. create simpleSignUp and simpleLogin function

 ## Lab 2